ConcealNetwork/conceal-guardian/README.md

 ## 3. API

-The Guardian can have and api that listens for incoming requests and returns some info about the node.
-The api only has one handler:
+The Guardian can have an api that listens for incoming requests and returns some info about the node.
+The api only has one handler (all other request are considered invalid and return 403):

-* /getInfo
+* getInfo

 The result is for example: